nanosoftonline/express-tdd/readme.md

 Validation is a big topic to discuss and we won't be doing that here, however we should look for a good validation library to do the heavy lifting for use.

 A good and mature and well starred module is [validator.js](https://github.com/validatorjs/validator.js).
 Check it out.
-Simple to complex string validations can be done using this library.
+We can do simple to complex string validations and sanitizations using this library.

+But using this library within our route handler would just add to the bloat we already have.
+Fortunately with the help of great contributors, we have a library we can use as a middleware to validate express request inputs.
+It's called [express-validator](https://github.com/express-validator/express-validator) and you can get great documentation [here](https://express-validator.github.io/docs/)

 Let's see if we can add code to validate the input.
 We can use a framework like joi to do validation.
 Let's have a look at the PUT request again and see how we can incorporate input validation.